mrclay/nocms/README.md

 compose install
 ```

-Place directories `nocms-private` and `nocms-public` on your weserver.
+Place directories `nocms-private` and `nocms-public` on your webserver.

 Place `vendor` inside `nocms-private`.